Friktata/sdlua/README.md

 You can create SDL "entity" objects representing surfaces, textures, and audio, referenced by ID.
 It uses the [uthash](https://troydhanson.github.io/uthash/) library for super-fast ID lookups, making it very responsive.

-With SDLua, you can quickly build simple apps with a single Lua script — no compiling needed — just fast, raw access to some useful SDL3 goodies!
+With SDLua, you can quickly build simple apps with a single Lua script, no compilation needed! just fast, raw access to some useful SDL3 goodies!

 Miniaudio is used instead of SDL3_mixer, since mixer has platform compatibility issues.
 SDLua runs on Arch Linux and Windows 10 (with some effort), with miniaudio providing a more reliable and portable audio solution for now.